How to Use the Command 'apt-add-repository' (with Examples)

 Explanation:

-• --remove: This option removes the specified repository from the apt configuration.
+• --remove: This flag signals that the specified repository should be deleted from your repository list.

 Code: